NiloCK/lynda-copy-course/README.md

 # lynda-copy-course
-A utility for copying downloaded Lynda.com courses from one machine to another.
+A command line utility for copying downloaded Lynda.com courses from one machine to another.

 <img src="./Screenshot.PNG" alt="Example Usage" />